Metro Victoria

 Our analysis is at the macro, birds-eye level.
 There are nuances at the neighbourhood level, depending on the property type and condition.

+Sellers should always consult a mortgage broker early to prioritize flexible loan conditions and reduce the risk of mortgage cancellation penalties.
 Also, consult more than one real estate agent.
-Sometimes, agents will tell you what you want to hear so they can win the listing and then lower your expectations once you're bound to the contract.
-You'll want to get a realistic assessment of what cosmetic changes need to be made to lift the perceived property value, what recent properties like yours have sold for, and where the market is trending.
-With our analysis in your back pocket, you'll be able to have a meaningful conversation and challenge anything they say that is inconsistent with the data.
+Sometimes agents will tell you what you want to hear so they can win the listing and then lower your expectations once you are bound to the contract.
+You will want a realistic assessment of what cosmetic changes need to be made to lift the perceived property value, what recent properties like yours have sold for, and where the market is trending.

 Planning to Sell?
 Check out our Complete Home Seller’s Guide.